 - 1. No person may abuse a horse during an event or at any other time.
 "Abuse" means an action or omission which causes or is likely to cause pain or unnecessary discomfort to a horse, including without limitation any of the following (to be read in conjunction with the relevant discipline rules): - 1.1.
 To whip or beat a horse excessively; - 1.2.
 To subject a horse to any kind of electric shock device: - 1.3.
 To use spurs excessively or persistently; - 1.4.
 To jab the horse in the mouth with the bit or any other device; - 1.5.
 To compete using an exhausted, lame or injured horse; - 1.6.
 To "rap" a horse; - 1.7.
-To abnormally sensitise or desentitise any part of a horse; - 1.8.
+To abnormally sensitise or desensitise any part of a horse; - 1.8.
 To leave a horse without adequate food, drink or exercise; - 1.9.
 To use any device or equipment which cause excessive pain to the horse upon knocking down an obstacle. - 1.10.
-Trimming a horse's whiskers or inner ear hair (to be enforced from 2020) - Any person witnessing any form of abuse must report it in the form of a Protest if the abuse occurs during an event or as a Complaint if the abuse does not occur during an event.
+Trimming a horse's whiskers or inner ear hair (to be enforced from 2020) - Any person witnessing any form of a buse must report it in the form of a Complaint, either to the Ground Jury if at an Event, or to the ESNZ CRO if outside of an Event.